srihari-arun/python-basics-notes/while-loop.md

-📘 While Loop & List Operations - Python Notes
+📘 While Loop - Python Notes
 ==============================================

-A simple Python example demonstrating the use of while loops, list operations, and basic data structure concepts.
+A beginner-friendly set of notes explaining the concept of while loops in Python with examples and practice programs.

 ----------
 🎯 Purpose